Norbert Holtkamp, ITER Principal Deputy Director-General.

 At the end, we know that all the activity timelines meet the 2018 project completion date and on to deuterium-tritium operation in 2026, having integrated the overall schedule with all the detailed schedules from the Domestic Agencies.
 This by itself is a tremendous achievement of the integrated Scheduling Group, which incorporates people from the project offices of the ITER Organization and the Domestic Agencies.

 For the Council, this means looking at four high-level documents: the Project Specification (PS) which is approved already, the Overall Project Schedule (OPS), the Overall Project Cost (OPC), as well as the Project Plan and Resource Estimate (PP&RE).
 These four high-level documents provide the general guidance for the ITER Organization to implement the scope (PS) and the schedule (OPS) for an agreed-upon cost (OPC).
 The PP&RE is for the yearly planning of the ITER budgets.
 From there it goes into a flurry of other documents which must be consistent with Council guidance, managed by the ITER Organization.

 Producing these documents is a truly joint effort involving every division in the house and many people from the Domestic Agencies.
-Acceptance by Council will be the reward, which is a key milestone that transitions the ITER Organization and Domestic Agencies from being "new" to being "mature", since from here on in its fully our design.
+Acceptance by Council will be the reward, which is a key milestone that transitions the ITER Organization and Domestic Agencies from being "new" to being "mature," since from here on in it is fully our design.

 return to Newsline #95